• Skip to main content

 Notes

-• Make sure that you use a pot that is significantly sizeable.
+• I recommend using a pot that is significantly sizeable.
 This will give everything room to move and will reduce the risk of burning.

 Nutrition